 What Is Social Impact?
-5 Ways You Can Make A Difference Today
+5 Ways You Can Act For A Better World Today

 The social impact revolution is here and now more than ever individuals and businesses are starting to take a different look at how their impact (or influence) makes a difference on the social good of our environment and global citizens everywhere.